james-bowden/james-bowden.github.io/pages/poetry/jb_house_of_leaves.md

 okay.
 Knowing that they weren't, that I couldn't love someone enough to die in a car crash with them.
 Sitting <br/>
 on the bench anyway, fingering those slips of paper.
 Coming back from hikes and whatever the hell we did,<br/>
 tired and a little dirty, falling into bed, but probably showering first.
 Showers more necessity than affection,<br/>
 spare playfulness now and then.
 Where did it go?
 How did it lose us?
-Why?
 When did we stop the whispered<br/>
 words?<br/>

 That winter, me overly excited about machine learning, or learning, or future, and failing to see what I had in<br/>